antixenoinitiative/axiwiki/thargoids.md

 Thargoid [**Scouts**](/en/scouts) are a smaller variant of the Thargoid interceptor.
 They come in four variants: Berserker, Inciter, Marauder, and Regenerator.
 Each with different special abilities.
 Read more about these in the [**Thargoid Scouts**](/en/scouts) section.

-Thargoid ground variants come in two forms: **Revenants** and **Scavengers**.
+Thargoid ground variants come in two forms: Revenants and Scavengers.
 Scavengers maintain and protect Thargoid structures.
 Revenants are found at barnacle matrices and occupy human ground bases in Controlled systems.

  Thargoid Interceptors have incredibly strong armour and fast regeneration capabilities, this makes conventional weapons (Multi-cannons, Missiles, Plasma Accelerators, Lasers, etc.) completely ineffective at damaging them.
 Even Hunters and Scouts still have a high resistance to conventional weaponry.
 Thankfully humanity has not only developed their own line of Anti-Xeno (AX) weaponry, but we have also adapted the ancient Guardian technology into very powerful hybrid weapons and modules that are far more effective at destroying Thargoid vessels.